theZFJ/theZFJ.github.io/content/about.md

 Its personnel choose to run it for fun.
 It hasn't crashed and burned yet, so that's a good sign.

 Editor-in-chief Wu decided to create it after his [COVID-19 article was censored](https://www.zfjnews.com/jan2022censorshipincident/).
+It launched in May 2023.

 The ZFJ operates independently of any school authorities.